First Media (Indonesian media company)

 PT First Media Tbk is an Indonesian media and telecommunications company which primarily focused on pay cable television and Internet services.

+Ownership

 The company was primarily owned by the Lippo Group, but in late 2019 the group began reducing the shares it owned.
 By August 2021, Axiata (who operates the XL network) obtained the majority shares of First Media's subsidiary, LinkNet.